tinacms/tina.io/content/docs/tina-cloud/connecting-site.md

 })
 ```

-The apiURL is configured to use the local content API in development (to talk to your local files), and the hosted content API (with auth) in production.
+The apiURL is configured to use the local Content API in development (to query your local files), and the hosted content API (with auth) in production.